 You'll see that some of the best racing bicycles such as the Diamondback Podium 3 are fitted with carbon dropouts.
 Carbon dropouts provide road bicycles with a significant advantage because they are lighter and stiffer than metal ones, allowing cyclists to hit higher speeds.

-The bicycles that are built for this type of competition features aerodynamic design complete with low handlebars.
+The bicycles built for this type of competition features aerodynamic design complete with low handlebars.
 It also carries the critical qualities of an off-road racing bicycle.
-In general, cyclo-cross racing bikes are equipped with larger tires, which combines the best in traction and speed.
-In addition, you will find that the cantilever of these kinds of road bicycles is positioned higher in the tire in order to avoid contact with debris and mud that are typical in off road tracks.
+In general, cyclocross racing bikes equipped with larger tires, which combine the best in traction and speed.
+Also, you will find that the cantilever of these kinds of road bicycles is positioned higher in the tire to avoid contact with debris and mud that are typical in off-road tracks.

-Featuring narrow tires and low handle bars along with aerodynamic build, track bikes are often confused with road bicycles.
-The wheels of track bikes are considerably stiffer, which presents as a very valuable attribute when it comes to reaching maximum acceleration when engaging in track racing sprint.
-Track bikes do not have brakes, which mean drivers are required to gradually decrease speed to stop.
+Featuring narrow tires, low handlebars, and aerodynamic build, track bikes are often confused with road bicycles.
+The wheels of track bikes are considerably stiffer, which presents as a precious attribute when it comes to reaching maximum acceleration in track racing sprint.
+Track bikes do not have brakes, which means riders are required to decrease speed to complete stop gradually.